andrebianchessi/msc/thesis/chapters/04_methods.md

 Initially, all the models are created with all the coefficients equal to zero; i.e. all the polynomial coefficients are 0.

 *Training* is the name of the process used to find optimal values for the parameters of the models.
-It is done by minimizing, through Stochastic Gradient Descent [@MlBook], a loss function.
+It is done by minimizing, through Stochastic Gradient Descent [@MlBook, p.
+184], a loss function.

 The loss function used to train the models was:

+### Example: Putting it all together {.unnumbered}

 ### Software {.unnumbered}